SEG2105-uottawa/SEG2105-Assignment1/README.md

 | Design 4: Store both types of coordinates, using four instance variables| Simply returned | Simply returned |
 | Design 5: Abstract class with designs 2 and 3 as subclasses| Depends on the concrete class used | Depends on the concrete class used |

+All your written answers can be submitted in a single Word or PDF document.
+Make sure to push this document into your repository.

 ## Object Oriented Review